cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework/index.md

 First, it is important to note that `\` is just a way to add a newline. **Make** takes blanks, tabs, and spaces very seriously so this is important to use if you want to keep you code neat.

-The first line until the colon is the target file.
+The first line until the colon is the target file (notice the colon!):

 `$(B)manuscript_main.docx:`